NexPlayer/iOS-SDK/advanced.md

 > It is not necessary to call this if you are using `NXPlayerView`, because that class automatically manages the render layer.

-If you provide your own UIView subclass and set up NXPlayer::renderLayer manually, you must call this function once afterrenderLayerhas been set up, and again any time the dimensions of the layer change.
-This is usually done in thelayoutSubviewsmethod of the UIView subclass, as follows:
+If you provide your own UIView subclass and set up NXPlayer::renderLayer manually, you must call this function once after render Layer has been set up, and again any time the dimensions of the layer change.
+This is usually done in the layout Subviews method of the UIView subclass, as follows:

 ```objc
 - (void) layoutSubviews {